GingerKiwi/gingerkiwi-2024/src/content/blog/2024-01-13-location-data-and-gis-for-devs.md

 6. Free Microsoft credential.
 Build a natural language processing solution with Azure AI Language  [AI Applied Skills credential](https://learn.microsoft.com/en-us/credentials/applied-skills/build-natural-language-solution-azure-ai/?ns-enrollment-type=Collection&ns-enrollment-id=48zjtj6kk2mewn) Microsoft Learn.
 	- This is an at home assessment completed after the list of courses at the bottom of the page.
 	- [Disability accommodations](https://learn.microsoft.com/en-ca/credentials/support/appliedskills-assessment-lab-accommodations) including use of NVDA and extra time are available.

+<h3 id="a11y-and-ai">6e.
+Accessibility and AI Resources</h3>
+There's great potential for AI to positively impact disabled, neurodivergent, and deaf/Deaf people.
+It's already being realized as the video below from Be My Eyes shows.

-7. LinkedIn post commenting about AI and accessibility: [Assistive technology is AI's next billion-person market](https://www.linkedin.com/feed/update/urn:li:activity:7151728939554496512?utm_source=share&utm_medium=member_desktop) Includes a link to the article.
+1. LinkedIn post commenting about AI and accessibility: [Assistive technology is AI's next billion-person market](https://www.linkedin.com/feed/update/urn:li:activity:7151728939554496512?utm_source=share&utm_medium=member_desktop) Includes a link to the article.
+2. [Be My Eyes and AI](https://youtu.be/dIImXx1C7_g?si=JXjF3gORQnVoL4tZ) Integrates accessibility into it's app.
+The video is embedded below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dIImXx1C7_g?si=JXjF3gORQnVoL4tZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen alt="watch video about Be My Eyes AI"></iframe>

 I hope you find this a valuable resource.
 It's always awesome when different tech fields come together to develop something new and interesting.